igraph/usability-benchmarks/tasks/tasks.md

  4. Plot a simple food web so that the vertices are images of the plants and animals.
 Choose your food web so that it is acyclic, and use the Sugiyama layout.
 Example: https://www.azolifesciences.com/article/Threats-in-the-Food-Chain.aspx

+## Multiple labelling

+Create a small graph, and visualize it, labelling each vertex such that:

+ - Its name is shown below or above it
+ - Its excentricity, a number, is shown inside of the vertex shape

 ## Implement hierarchical edge bundling

 **Prerequisite:** Any method for hierarchical clustering of vertices.